lannisraurus/light-ray-paths/README.md

 You can edit the code to create different light paths.

+The colours of the light rays are a map from wavelength to RGB, using approximated "light cones" that are present in our eyes (approximately gaussian curves).

 # File format
 The generated images are in the ppm file format:
 ```